GFynbo/100DaysofCode/Round1.md

 Worked on the second screen for the JavaFX/GUI of the RecipeManager.
 Next the functionality for switching screens needs to be implemented.
 ***
 *Decent progress, more tomorrow*

+## Day 35 - January 11th, 2018
+Little progress today since traveling.
+However, I was able to add the ingredients on to the GUI recipe selection scene.
+***
+*Slow progress, more tomorrow*